alicepricillah/osieko/README.md

-# osieko Hello am Alice Osieko.
+#  Hello am Alice Osieko.
-# osieko I come from Nairobi Kenya.
+#  I come from Nairobi Kenya.
 ## Currently i am a computer programming student.
 ## looking forward to be the best programmer and make impact in technology space.
 ## my intrest is to know more about technology and explore in it.